Reports & Insights

 Charts included:

-Tip: The activity heatmap is useful for understanding when you work, not just how.
+Tip: The activity heatmap is useful for understanding when you work, not only how.
 If your most active hours don't overlap with your most productive hours, consider shifting your schedule.
+For role-specific examples, browse the profession guides.

 Weekly Tab